root-foundation/root/README.md

 - Advancement in AGI _technology_ makes our political climate oppressive because it lacks powerful stories of unity and collective growth that are now made possible due to artificial intelligence.
 - _(and many many more)_.

 This means our tokenized economic instrument alone won’t be enough.
 Advancement in a single feature alone will accomplish almost _nothing_.
 In addition to the instrument of tokens, we will also need to create all other instruments (governance, legal, social, etc.), _and_ advance our stories (towards unity), _and_ build technology (superintelligence).
-And importantly, they must be advanced _together_ to eliminate imbalance.
+And importantly, they must be advanced _together_ to eliminate imbalance; tackling these separately would be a blunder.

-Tackling these separately would be a blunder.
-We believe this can _only_ be realized through a _single_ system that advances everything together — as _one_, because advancing these separately will cause imbalance.
+We believe this can _only_ be realized through a _single_ expression that advances everything together — as _one_.

 ## Foundation

-Unity story is the core of this.

-We believe humanity evolves towards unity.

-Convergence is a manifestation of this even more fundamental phemonon in the context of activities.

-Artificial intelligence acceleratingly makes our activities more complex and more similar — converging towards a highly complex, singular activity.

-It is because all of our activities increasingly become similar, we can now serve all human activity with a single expression.
-AI has created a higher complexity activity Given this opportunity,

-In fact, it would be an error to only focus on the economic system given the existence of a solution that can work for all systems...

-- Not just economic system, but all systems.
-- Such an expression that advances _everything_ as one is made possible through the nature of convergence. (please read to understand why).

-Towards convergence, the most powerful story (unity), most powerful instruments (economic, governance, legal, communication, etc.), and most powerful technology (superintelligence) will increasingly emerge as a single expression.
-It will be impossible to distinguish which part of the expression is which.
-And importantly, the whole will be far more than the sum of its parts.

-We call this expression the _Foundation_.
+We call this _single_ expression the _Foundation_.

+The Foundation's sole goal is to unite humanity and unlock our collective potential — by advancing all facets of change _together_ as part of the same system.

 ## Design principles